by Dr. Lawrence Wilson

 In most cases, the feelings do not last long – perhaps a few hours to a day or so, and the next morning, perhaps, they are gone.
 This is often what retracing a trauma looks like and feels like.

 More intense healing crises.
 In some cases, however, the feelings can be extreme.
 The bad dreams can be extreme, and one can feel horribly anxious, out of control, not present in the body very well, confused, foggy in the head, and rarely a person even feels like they are dying, perhaps.
 These more extreme symptoms are okay, but it is always wise to tell your development Helper about them and ask that I check:

 1. Does your development program need changing?
 This can be the case, even if you just started it a few days or a few weeks before.
 The reason is that your body chemistry may have fundamentally changed.
-Changing the program without a retest mineral analysis is tricky and often difficult, so you may need a retest if your hair has had time to grow out at least for a month or two since the last test.

 2. Are there simple and safe remedies that can be applied to calm down the situation?
 First, let us discuss general remedies.

 GENERAL REMEDIES FOR ALL TRAUMA RETRACING

 1. Slow down the program.
 This may help, but not necessarily.
-One does this by stopping the supplements, for example, except perhaps the digestive aid and perhaps the omega-3 fatty acids and vitamin D, although I suppose even these could ÒfeedÓ the retracing reaction.
+One does this by stopping the supplements, for example, except perhaps the digestive aid and perhaps the omega-3 fatty acids and vitamin D, although I suppose even these could “feed” the retracing reaction.

 2. Drink more spring or carbon-only or sand filtered-only tap water.
 More drinking water may help because part or even all of the retracing involves the elimination of toxic substances from the body.
 At times, drinking more water has an amazingly calming effect.

-3. Rub your feet and ÒpopÓ the toes.
+3. Rub your feet and “pop” the toes.
 Doing a reflexology session can release blocked energies at all levels and can be most helpful in some cases.